-Low Level Doc M Disabled Toilet Packs
+Low-Level Doc M Disabled Toilet Packs

 Document M of the building regulations (Doc-M) sets out the required products necessary for disabled users and users with mobility difficulties to comfortably use the toilet.
-When installed to the correct layout dimensions, a disabled user will easily be able to transfer from wheelchair to toilet and back again, as well as use the sink to wash their hands.
+When installed to the correct layout dimensions, a disabled user will easily be able to transfer from the wheelchair to the toilet and back again, as well as use the sink to wash their hands.
 It’s important to ensure that your disabled toilets are up to the same high standard as your other washroom facilities and will be comfortable for those with disabilities and mobility issues to use with ease.

-In addition, the range is WRAS compliant and suitable for use in all UK buildings.
+In addition, the range is WRAS-compliant and suitable for use in all UK buildings.
 Available to order online at Trade prices.
 We offer fast delivery to anywhere within the UK, call us to confirm the lead time of your chosen Doc-M pack, or send us an email if you have any further enquiries.

-Low level Disabled Toilet Pan FAQs
+Low-level Disabled Toilet Pan FAQs

-What is a low level WC?
+What is a low-level WC?

 What size is a disabled toilet?